Clapton F.C.

-Clapton Football Club was a football club in east London in England.
+Clapton Football Club is a football club in east London in England.
 One of the most successful clubs in non-League football during the first quarter of the twentieth century, they won the FA Amateur Cup five times between 1907 and 1925 and had several players selected by the England national team.
 In 2019 they were evicted from their long-time home, the Old Spotted Dog Ground in Forest Gate.
 After playing at other grounds for several seasons, they withdrew from the non-League pyramid at the end of the 2023–24 season.

 History

 Established in 1877 under the name Downs Football Club and initially based at Hackney Downs in Lower Clapton, the club originally played in dark blue shirts and white shorts, with a distinctive white Maltese cross on the left breast.
 The following year the club adopted its current name.
 Clapton began competing in the FA Cup in 1888–89, and in 1890 became the first club from Great Britain to play in continental Europe, defeating a Belgian XI 7–0 in Antwerp.